 - Can I make a standard purchase for new?

-- Can I make a standard purchase for used?
+- Can I make a used?

 And, keep in mind that most equipment sales and rental companies will usually deliver systems directly to your site when you need them or if you’re in a remote location, make standby equipment available to you!
 Rest assured that if your equipment goes down, backup will be only a few steps away from your job site.